sanjana782/githubtrial/README.md

 # githubtrial
-This is a test repository
+This is a test repository to tell users how github works